jaleezyy/covid-19-signal/README.md

                         Path to directory containing reads.
 Will be used to generate sample table and configuration file --cores CORES         Number of cores.
 Default = 1 --config-only         Generate sample table and configuration file (i.e., config.yaml) and exit. '--directory' required --remove-freebayes    Configuration file generator parameter.
 Set flag to DISABLE freebayes variant calling (improves overall speed)
   --add-breseq          Configuration file generator parameter.
-Set flag to ENABLE optional breseq step (will take more time for analysis to complete)
+Set flag to ENABLE optional breseq step (will take more time for
+                        analysis to complete)
   -neg NEG_PREFIX, --neg-prefix NEG_PREFIX
                         Configuration file generator parameter.
 Comma-separated list of negative sontrol sample name(s) or prefix(es).
-For example, 'Blank' will cover Blank1, Blank2, etc. Recommend if running ncov-tools.
+For example, 'Blank' will cover Blank1, Blank2, etc. Recommended if running ncov-tools.
 Will be left empty, if not provided --dependencies        Download data dependencies (under a created 'data' directory) required for SIGNAL analysis and exit.
-Note: Will override other flags! (~10 GB storage required)
+                        Note: Will override other flags! (~10 GB storage required) -ri, --rerun-incomplete
+                        Snakemake parameter.
+Re-run any incomplete samples from a previously failed run --unlock              Snakemake parameter.
+Remove a lock on the working directory after a failed run -F, --forceall        Snakemake parameter.
+Force the re-run of all rules regardless of prior output -n, --dry-run         Snakemake parameter.
+Do not execute anything and only display what would be done --verbose             Snakemake parameter.
+Display snakemake debugging output -v, --version         Display version number
 ```

 ## Summary: